webgov-be/webgov/_posts/2019-10-31-Welkom-op-WebGov.md

 author: Mathias
 image: assets/images/1.jpg
 ---
-Welkom op onze blog WebGov.
+Welcome to our blog WebGov.
-Wij zijn twee onderzoekers van imec-mict-UGent.
-Deze interdisciplinaire onderzoeksgroep maakt deel uit van Communicatiewetenschappen en Industrial Systems Engineering and Product Design aan de Universiteit Gent.
+We are two researchers of imec-mict-UGent.
+This interdisciplinary research group is part of Communication Sciences and Industrial Systems Engineering and Product Design at Ghent University.
-Daarnaast is de onderzoeksgroep ook deel van het Vlaams strategisch onderzoekscentrum Imec.
+The research group is also part of the Flemish strategic research centre Imec.

-Vanuit ons werk in verschillende onderzoeksprojecten komen we in aanraking met verschillende uitdagingen op het kruispunt van het web en de overheid.
+From our work in various research projects, we come into contact with different challenges at the crossroads of the web and the government.
-In deze blog willen we een aantal ideeën, commentaren en openliggende vraagstukken rond dit thema gaan benoemen.
+In this blog, we want to mention a number of ideas, comments and open issues on this theme.